Contributors: Duc Bui and Roy Lopez

 Initial costs

 For existing facilities, transitioning to new energy systems may require significant investment.
-Healthcare facilities can have complex and interdependent energy systems, and integrating new energy technologies with these systems may require upgrades to the existing electrical infrastructure to ensure compatibility with new technologies and to accommodate increased demand.
+Healthcare facilities can have complex and interdependent energy systems, and integrating new energy technologies with these systems may require upgrades to the existing electrical infrastructure to support compatibility with new technologies and to accommodate increased demand.

 Regulatory environment